 6. Sharks do swim in shallow waters, but they would be crushed on land.
 Reason?
 Sharks are cartilaginous, meaning their skeleton is made of buoyant and lighter cartilage instead of bones, which can collapse under its weight.

 7. Sharks are formidable predators with the bite-force of a Great white shark as high as up to 700psi.
-Such force enables them to slice through seals like knife through butter.
+Such force enables them to slice through seals like a knife through butter.
 Their serrated (saw-like) and multiple rows of teeth ensures that once a prey is caught, it’s ripped to pieces in a matter of seconds.

 8. Tiger Sharks stand out as the most excellent predator among shark species.
 Despite that, they’re considered sacred by natives of Hawaii.
 They’re known to eat fish, birds, seals, sea snakes and even sea turtles.
 Yes!
 They can break open a turtle shell by brute force.